 Proposals will be considered on a rolling basis as long as funding is available.
-In order to allow for summer travel, full consideration will be given to proposals submitted by April 1 prior to the academic year in which the student will work on the honors thesis.
+In order to allow for summer travel, full consideration will be given to proposals submitted by April 1 (extended to May 1 in 2021) prior to the academic year in which the student will work on the honors thesis.
 Proposals submitted later (for instance, in the fall for January travel) will be considered depending on funding availability but should be submitted no later than November 1.

 Proposals should be submitted through the IOCE Portal at least three months before the intended start date of travel, if possible.
 All proposals will be reviewed by the Associate Dean of the Curriculum in collaboration with the Off-Campus Studies Committee.
 The following information should be included in the proposal: